-Application for a clinical practice assignment is made in Education 411 or 421.
+Application for a clinical practice assignment is prior to enrollment in Education 411 or 421.
 The following are the requirements for admission to a clinical practice assignment.

 - 1. Senior standing in a teacher education curriculum - 2.
 Completion of all courses in a curriculum titled "Methods and Materials in..." - 3.
 Completion of Education 411 or 421 - 4.
-A GPA of 2.5 or better on all college work attempted - Grades (last grades in the case of repeats) of C or higher in each required Education and Psychology course, including those in the health and physical education curriculum, and - 6.
-Grades (last grades in the case of repeats) of C or higher in the subject field or, in the case of the secondary education teacher, fields of certification
+A GPA of 2.5 or better on all college work attempted - 5.
+Grades (last grades in the case of repeats) of C or higher in each required Education and Psychology course, including those in the health and physical education curriculum - 6.
+Grades (last grades in the case of repeats) of C or higher in the subject field or, in the case of the secondary education teacher, fields of certification, and - 7.
+Passing Praxis I: Reading, Writing, and Math scores, as well as passing scores for both of the appropriate Praxis II Content Knowledge and Principles of Teaching exams.